Hokkaido: Colonization of Hokkaido

-The primary purpose of the Development Commission was to secure Hokkaidō before the Russians extended their control of the Far East beyond Vladivostok.
+The primary purpose of the Development Commission was to secure Hokkaido before the Russians extended their control of the Far East beyond Vladivostok.
 The Japanese failed to settle in the interior lowlands of the island because of aboriginal resistance.
 The resistance was eventually destroyed, and the lowlands were under the control of the commission.
 The most important goal of the Japanese was to increase the farm population and to create a conducive environment for emigration and settlement.
 However, the Japanese did not have expertise in modern agricultural techniques, and only possessed primitive mining and lumbering methods.
 Kuroda Kiyotaka was put in charge of the project, and turned to the United States for help.

-His first step was to journey to the United States and recruit Horace Capron, President Ulysses S. Grant's commissioner of agriculture.
-From 1871 to 1873 Capron bent his efforts to expounding Western agriculture and mining, with mixed results.
+His first step was to journey to the United States and recruit Horace Capron, US President Ulysses S. Grant's commissioner of agriculture.
+From 1871 to 1873, Capron bent his efforts to expounding Western agriculture and mining, with mixed results.
 Frustrated with obstacles to his efforts, Capron returned home in 1875.
-In 1876, William S. Clark arrived to found an agricultural college in Sapporo.
-Although he only remained a year, Clark left a lasting impression on Hokkaidō, inspiring the Japanese with his teachings on agriculture as well as Christianity.
-His parting words, "Boys, be ambitious!", can be found on public buildings in Hokkaidō to this day.
-The population of Hokkaidō increased from 58,000 to 240,000 during that decade.
+In 1876, William S. Clark arrived to establish an agricultural college in Sapporo.
+Although he only remained for a year, Clark left a lasting impression on Hokkaido, inspiring the Japanese with his teachings on agriculture as well as Christianity.
+His parting words, "Boys, be ambitious!", can be found on public buildings in Hokkaido to this day.
+The population of Hokkaido increased from 58,000 to 240,000 during that decade.

-Kuroda hired Capron for $10,000 per year and paid for all expenses related to the mission.
+Kuroda hired Capron for US$10,000 per year and paid for all expenses related to the mission.
 Kuroda and his government were likely intrigued by Capron's previous colonial experience, particularly his involvement in the forced removal of Native Americans from Texas to new territories after the Mexican–American War.
 Capron introduced capital-intensive farming techniques by adopting American methods and tools, importing seeds for Western crops, and bringing in European livestock breeds, which included his favorite North Devon cattle.
 He founded experimental farms in Hokkaido, conducted surveys to assess mineral deposits and agricultural potential, and advocated for improvements in water access, mills, and roads.

 The settler colonization of Hokkaido by the Japanese was organized and supported through collaboration between the Japanese state and American experts and technology.
 From the 1870s to the 1880s, Japanese leaders placed their efforts on settling Hokkaido by systematically migrating former samurai lords, samurai retainers, and common citizens, which included farmers and peasants, providing them with "free" land and financial assistance.
 This transformation was facilitated with the expertise of American advisors who introduced various colonization technologies, transforming Hokkaido into land suitable for Japan's capitalist aspirations.